dheid/matomo-tracker/README.md

 This project is licensed under the LGPL License - see the [license](LICENSE) file for details.

 ## :loudspeaker: Release Notes

+### 1.2.0

+`Country.fromLanguageRanges` now checks whether ranges are empty on extraction of country from language ranges.

 ### 1.1.5